jagregory/abrash-zen-of-asm/src/chapter-14.md

 ### This Concludes Our Tour of the 8088's Instruction Set

 And with that, we've come to the end of our long journey through the 8088's strange but powerful instruction set.
-We haven't covered all the variations of all the instructions — not by a long shot — but we have done the major ones, and we've gotten a good look at what the 8088 has to offer.
+We haven't covered all the variations of all the instructions—not by a long shot—but we have done the major ones, and we've gotten a good look at what the 8088 has to offer.
 As a sort of continuing education on the instruction set, you would do well to scan through Appendix A and/or other instruction set summaries periodically.
 I've been doing that for seven years now, and I still find useful new tidbits in the instruction set from time to time.

-We've also come across a great many tricks, tips, and optimizations in our travels — but Lord knows we haven't seen them all!
+We've also come across a great many tricks, tips, and optimizations in our travels—but Lord knows we haven't seen them all!
 Thanks to the virtually infinite permutations of which the 8088's instruction set is capable, as well as the inherent and unpredictable variation of the execution time of any given instruction, PC code optimization is now and forever an imperfect art.
 Nonetheless, we've learned a great deal, and with that knowledge and the Zen timer in hand, we're well along the path to becoming expert code artists.